priyanshoon/data-structure-and-algorithm/README.md

-# Data Structure And Algorithms
+# Data Structure and Algorithms

+Data Structure and Algorithms in C Programming Langauge for College Classes.

 ## Data Structure
 1. [Stack](./stacks/)